Powerlearnproject/se-day1-assignment-Mochoni23/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

-  Planning – Defines project goals, scope, budget, and feasibility.
+ - Planning – Defines project goals, scope, budget, and feasibility.
-  Requirements Analysis – Gathers and documents user and system requirements.
+  -Requirements Analysis – Gathers and documents user and system requirements.
-  Design – Creates the software architecture, database, and user interface.
+  -Design – Creates the software architecture, database, and user interface.
-  Implementation (Coding) – Developers write and build the software.
+  -Implementation (Coding) – Developers write and build the software.
-  Testing – Identifies and fixes bugs to ensure software quality.
+  -Testing – Identifies and fixes bugs to ensure software quality.
-  Deployment – Releases the software for user access.
+  -Deployment – Releases the software for user access.
-   Maintenance – Provides updates, bug fixes, and performance improvements.
+   -Maintenance – Provides updates, bug fixes, and performance improvements.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.